yifen9/unitn-l31-lab/README.md

 Links: [Computer Programming 1 [146140] - MARCHETTO](https://didatticaonline.unitn.it/dol/course/view.php?id=39259)

 - Will update as soon as possible
-- If you have better solutions please upload and share with me :)
+- If you find some bugs or have better solutions please upload and share with me :)

 Notes:
 - Exercises with '!': Unfinished